Mai0313/Py2C/py2c.md

 # ext_modules = cythonize(["main.py", "main2.py"])
 ```

-- Make sure your function.py is exists, here is an example of main.py
+- Below is an example function in main.py
 ```python
 def main():
     for i in range(1,10):